What is premenstrual syndrome or PMS?

 - Bloated stomach

-A wonderful program indeed 🙂.
-If you recognize yourself in more than one of these symptoms, welcome to Team PMS!
+What a wonderful programme all in all 🙂.
+If you recognise yourself in more than one of these symptoms, welcome to Team PMS!

-However, be careful not to confuse premenstrual syndrome, which is, we agree, incredibly annoying, with its more severe form, premenstrual dysphoric disorder.
-PMDD is a real psychiatric disorder appearing before menstruation and causing mental disorders ranging from generalized anxiety to nervous depression.
+Be careful, however, not to confuse premenstrual syndrome — which is, we can all agree, incredibly unpleasant — with its most severe form, premenstrual dysphoric disorder.
+PMDD, for its part, is a genuine psychiatric condition appearing before periods and causing mental disorders ranging from generalised anxiety to clinical depression.

-Well, after all these joyous topics, shall we talk about solutions to better live through this period, without writhing in pain and crying over every little thing?
-Because yes, there are natural solutions to boost your mood and ease premenstrual pain.
+Well, after all that delightful news, how about we talk about solutions to get through this period more comfortably, without writhing in pain and crying at the drop of a hat?
+Because yes, there are natural solutions to boost your mood and calm premenstrual pain.

 How to relieve PMS symptoms?

-Thanks to anti-inflammatory diet you will know how to relieve PMS.
+With an anti-inflammatory diet, you will know how to relieve PMS.

-During these few days, prioritize seasonal fruits and vegetables and reduce red meat and dairy products which can worsen inflammation and thus increase pain.
-Also, avoid alcohol.
-Stay well hydrated and consider incorporating herbal teas like St. John's wort or raspberry leaf, which work wonders on abdominal cramps.
+During these few days, favour seasonal fruits and vegetables and reduce red meat and dairy products, which can worsen inflammation and therefore intensify pain.
+Cut out alcohol too.
+Stay well hydrated and think about incorporating herbal teas such as St John's wort or raspberry leaf, which work wonders on abdominal cramps.

 With gentle physical activity.

-Meditation is a wonderful way to release muscle tension and calm anxiety.
-Without turning into a Tibetan monk, you can practice 10 minutes of meditation before falling asleep, and you'll quickly see the positive effects on your body and mind!
-Here again, YouTube is your best friend and you'll find many guided meditations there.
+Meditation is a wonderful way to release muscular tension and calm anxiety.
+Without going so far as to turn yourself into a Tibetan monk, you can practise 10 minutes of meditation before going to sleep — you will quickly notice the positive effects on your body and mind!
+Here again, YouTube is your best friend and you will find many guided meditations there.

-To all the people affected by FOMO, it's time to listen to your body and give it a cozy evening instead of going bar-hopping.
-Treat yourself without guilt: if you want to devour a tub of Ben & Jerry's in front of the entire Twilight saga, go ahead, no one will judge you!
+To all those with FOMO, now is the time to listen to your body and give it a cosy evening in rather than doing the rounds of the bars.
+Treat yourself without guilt: if you want to demolish a tub of Ben&Jerry's while watching the entire Twilight saga, go for it — no one will judge you!

-If you can tolerate essential oils, you can put a few drops of basil essential oil in a little vegetable oil and massage your lower abdomen afterward.
+If you can tolerate essential oils, you can add a few drops of basil essential oil to a little vegetable oil and massage your lower abdomen afterwards.
 Its antispasmodic properties will have a positive effect on menstrual cramps.
-Used in diffusion, bitter orange petitgrain essential oil will have a positive effect on your mood and help you relax
+Used in diffusion, petitgrain bigarade essential oil will have a positive effect on your mood and help you to relax.

 Have you ever tried CBD?
 If you wish, you can use it to combat pain.
 The most effective way is to use it in the form of concentrated oil.
-A few drops under the tongue when you feel cramps or pain coming on will soothe you and reduce the pain.
-In addition to having a positive effect on pain, CBD would also act on mood, making it the perfect ally to combat PMS symptoms!
+A few drops under the tongue when you feel the cramps gold pain coming on will soothe you and reduce the pain.
+In addition to having a positive effect on pain, CBD is also thought to act on mood, making it the perfect ally for combating PMS symptoms!

-During this complicated period, who would say no to a shot of oxytocin, dopamine, and endorphins?
-Enjoy a little self-care moment to make yourself feel good, right where it feels good!
+During this difficult period, who would say no to a shot of oxytocin, dopamine and endorphins?
+Enjoy a little self-care moment to treat yourself where it feels good!
 We tell you more in our full article on the benefits of masturbation during your period right here.

-Accompanied by a healthy and varied diet, dietary supplements can really make a difference!
+Combined with a healthy and varied diet, dietary supplements can really make a difference!
 For example, magnesium helps reduce lower back and uterine pain and reduce fatigue.
-Vitamin B6 has a beneficial effect on anxiety, omega 3s are great for their anti-inflammatory properties, zinc for hot flashes… If you want to learn more about supplements, you can consult a doctor or a naturopath who will guide you best.
+Vitamin B6 has a beneficial effect on anxiety, omega-3s are great for their anti-inflammatory properties, zinc for hot flushes… If you would like to find out more about supplements, you can consult a doctor or a naturopath who will be best placed to guide you.

 See you soon 💜